Frequently Asked Questions

 How can I apply as an exchange student?

-To apply as an exchange student you will need to complete an application form and return this to the International Office by the deadline.
-Application materials and details can be found with 'how to apply".
+To apply as an exchange student you will need to complete an application form and send it to the International Office before the deadline.
+Application materials and details can be found under 'how to apply".

-To find information about individual courses such as credit load, course start and content, please refer to our course information.
+To find information about individual courses such as credit load, course start and content, please see our course information.

-How many credits do I need per semester?
+How many credits do I need to take per semester?

-A full study load for one semester is 30 ECTS.
-The university expects exchange and guest students to take a full load.
+The full study load for one semester is 30 ECTS.
+The university expects exchange and guest students to take the full load.

-The academic year at UG is divided is divided into 2 semesters which are divided into 4 teaching blocks.
+The academic year at UG is divided into 2 semesters.
+One semester consists of 2 teaching blocks, so an academic year consists of 4 teaching blocks.
 Each teaching block consists of 7 or 8 lecture weeks, immediately followed by 3 weeks of exams.
-The examination period at the end of teaching block 4 will have 4 exam weeks.
-For further information and the exact start and end dates of the semesters, please refer to our academic calendar.
+The examination period at the end of teaching block 4 has 4 exam weeks, which includes the resits for block 3 and 4.
+For further information and the exact start and end dates of the semesters, please see our academic calendar.